monjikura/girl_dev/README.md

 https://en.m.wikipedia.org/wiki/George_Jessel_(jurist)

+authorities like the late Hugh Hickling, author of the 1963 Malaysian Constitution

 female vagina plasma leptin level[53] ...
 Leptin augments secretion of gonadotropin hormones, which are essential for initiation and maintenance of normal reproductive function, by acting centrally at the hypothalamus to regulate gonadotropin-releasing hormone (GnRH) neuronal activity and secretion.

 #room 206 , Hotel Jesselton